Jsitech/Pi-Pwner/README.md

 This is just a small list and the plans are to extend the capabilities of Pi_Pwner.
 I will be creating a blog explaining some uses of the tools loaded.

+Recently added is WiFi Access point functionality to connect to the Pi-Pwner from a nearby location.
+When to connect via the AP you can access the device via the IP Address 192.168.1.1.
+You can modify this if required.

 ## Deploying Pi-Pwner

 Clone the github repo and run the Script